Shrimp and Crab Enchiladas

 I make my own Enchilada Sauce all the time.
 It only takes about 20 minutes, and I just keep a jar in the fridge.
 It’s so much better than any canned sauce I’ve ever found.

-Looking for more healthy and yummy seafood recipes?
+Looking for more healthy and yummy Mexican food recipes?
 Check out my Pinterest board!

 Shrimp and Crab Enchiladas